Daphne Pollard, an experienced performer yet only in her late twenties, on a British postcard, c1920. Author’s collection.

 “As a child actress in the Pollard Lilliputian Opera Company… I had to know thirty six operas by heart.
 (In) one I played the part of an old sheriff with side-whiskers, although I was only twelve at the time.
 One of the side-whiskers came off before the audience, but that, of course, made it all the funnier.
 We were all children, but we included grand opera in our repertoire.”

 Part of a Pollard program from Montreal during their 1905 Canadian tour.
+The ages are obviously wrong.
 Author’s Collection.

-In early 1907, the Pollard Company tour ended.
-Daphne was 16 years old.
+In April 1906, the Pollard Company’s marathon 18 month tour ended.
+Daphne was 15 years old.
 It must have become obvious by this time that Daphne’s future was not just performing with Pollard’s.
-Daphne and sister Ivy accepted contracts with Frank Healy’s San Francisco Opera Company and by September 1907 they were back in the US.
+Daphne and sister Ivy accepted contracts with Frank Healy’s San Francisco Opera Company who began performances late that year.
 For the next nine years Daphne performed in vaudeville throughout the United States, more or less continuously, developing her skills and attracting widespread acclaim.
 (Ivy married and left the stage.)
 In 1908, the Trott parents and all but one of Daphne’s siblings followed her to North America, settling permanently in Seattle.
 It was a dramatic move, one that must have taken some deliberation by the whole family.
 And now, aged 19, Daphne felt more confident than ever to express her views.
 In April 1910 she announced that she supported a woman’s right to vote – a right enjoyed by most women in her native Australia but not yet granted to women in the United States.
 “Votes for Women.
 I’m going to march in the streets and carry a banner” she told a Seattle Star journalist.
 Her renown and popularity was such that she was chosen as the Queen of Seattle’s first ever Golden Potlatch Festival (now known as the Seafair Festival) the following year.
 Soon after, in a joyful and rather theatrical elopement, she married journalist Ellington Strother Bunch.

 By mid – 1916, Daphne was a seasoned enough performer to know the ways audiences in different US cities responded.
 She was also deeply immersed in her stagecraft and most unusually for the time, she was prepared to pause and publicly reflect on it.
 In a lengthy expose of the art of a typical review performance, for The Green Book Magazine, she wrote;